Applications Now Open!

 Community Kai

-Community Kai aims to cultivate community connections that are rooted in relationship-based organizing, continuous improvement, collective liberation, and care.
-It is a sustainable and year-round program that will focus on a small, multicultural, annual cohort of BIPOC (Black, Indigenous, and People of Color) participants that will work to become active and organize across traditional boundaries and separations between cultural communities in the Twin Cities.
+Hosted by the Twin Cities Japanese American Citizens League (TCJACL), Community Kai aims to cultivate community connections that are rooted in relationship-based organizing, continuous improvement, collective liberation, and care.
+It is a sustainable and a six-month program that will focus on a small, multicultural, cohort of BIPOC (Black, Indigenous, and People of Color) participants that will work to become active and organize across traditional boundaries and separations between cultural communities in the Twin Cities.

 Criteria for Applicants